 How to Make Grandma's Traditional Homemade Tomato Sauce from Scratch

-- Blend tomatoes, celery, green peppers, and half of onions in a blender to desired level of chunkiness.
+- Blend tomatoes, celery, green peppers, garlic, and half of onions in a blender to desired level of chunkiness.
 We like ours pretty smooth and so blend it for a good long while on the chop setting.

 - Transfer blended vegetables to a very large pot (at least 8 quarts).
 Stir in spices, tomato paste, mushrooms, and remaining onions.
 Bring to a boil, then reduce heat and simmer for 3 hours or until desired consistency is reached.